gbourne1/plex-watcher/README.md

 1. Enter the email service (i.e. gmail)
 2. The port (gmail is 465)
 3. Your email address
-4. The app password.
-You can either use your regualr password or if you have 2-FA enabled, generate an app password [here](https://myaccount.google.com/u/1/apppasswords)
+4. Your email password.
+You can either use your regular password or if you have 2-FA enabled, you must generate an app password [here](https://myaccount.google.com/u/1/apppasswords)

 ## Logs
 The logs can be viewed as a running tail [here](http://localhost:5000/tail)